hakan0990/ReactFirstProject/README.md

-My first project where I started writing React, here I tried to understand the props logic, companent logic and I built a library and then I did operations with that library.
+My first project in React, where I explored the basics of props and component logic.
+In this project, I built a library and performed operations with it to deepen my understanding of React’s structure and functionality.